jsbuzz/myriam-and-matyas/README.md

 🧉 There will be a bar where a cocktail whisperer is going to make us all regret this party the next day...
 But there you can buy (💳 & 💵) alcoholic beverages and cocktails to get the juices flowing.

 👘 Dress smart casual, but if you fancy you can go all out.
-It's going to be a mix, I myself will opt for a chino & shirt.
+It's going to be a mix, I myself will opt for a chinos & shirt combo probably.
 Take a look at some photos of the venue and choose something that works for you.

 🕕 Party starts at 6pm with drinks.
 ```